Tina-Nguyen3004/CMPUT412/README.md

 ```
 dts fleet discover
 ```
-Once the status indicates "ready," the Duckiebot is prepared for maneuvering.
+Once the status indicates "ready" the Duckiebot is prepared for maneuvering.

 ### Accessing the Duckiebot Dashboard